 Warrior Transition Battalion Mission

-Provide command and control, primary care and case management for Warriors in Transition to establish conditions for healing and promote the timely return to the force or transition to civilian life.
+Provide command and control, primary care and case management for Soldiers as the Army's premier capability to set the conditions for healing and promote the timely return to the force or transition to civilian life.

 WTB Commander's Biography

 WTB Command Sergeant Major's Biography

 At the Warrior Transition Battalion, we take care of our nation's ill, injured and wounded Soldiers, providing them with outstanding medical care, advocacy, and leadership.
 Our goal is to ensure our Soldiers are treated with dignity, respect and compassion.

 The WTB at Joint Base Lewis-McChord is one of two battalions under the Madigan Army Medical Center.
 Our mission as a medical treatment facility is to provide leadership, primary medical care, and nurse case management for Soldiers to establish conditions for their healing and to promote their timely return to the force or successful transitions to becoming civilian Veterans.

 To be successful in this mission, we implemented the triad of care concept, ensuring that each Soldier's nurse case manager, primary care manager (medical provider) and squad leader meet and communicate on an official basis to ensure the best possible transition.
 We also work with each Soldier to establish comprehensive transition plans, allowing them to create their own transition goals resourced by the WTB.